 Rather than cave in on price, we continue to innovate to deliver quality.
 Better systems, better reporting, the same 24/7 service – and the same absolute commitment to providing only quality staff and service.
 We’d rather justify a small premium and delivery a higher quality product and service than accept that quality isn’t important.

 But here’s the second interesting observation – we’re now seeing more recruitment firms closing down, or amalgamating so that they can get more hours at lower margins.
 At the same time we’re saying a big hello to clients who have gone down the path to price-driven outsourcing and realised that quality does indeed matter when the people coming into your business directly impact on the satisfaction of your customers!
 Paying a small premium for quality out-sourced casuals who can really do the job you need them do – the minute they walk through the door – is a lot cheaper than losing valued customers!

-So as 2016 rolls on, and no matter that people tell you that everything is about price – and quantity justifies a reduction in quality because it comes at a better price – stop to think about the harm that can be done if the people you are supplied are treated like numbers and farmed out to anyone who wants them..
+So as the years roll on, and no matter that people tell you that everything is about price – and quantity justifies a reduction in quality because it comes at a better price – stop to think about the harm that can be done if the people you are supplied are treated like numbers and farmed out to anyone who wants them..
 That has never been our approach – and never will be.